SCCWRP/FWCCalculator/README.md

 The application was subject to a Data Product Quality Assurance review process per SCCWRP policy; documentation of which can be found at https://github.com/SCCWRP/FWCCalculator/QA_Documents/.

 There is an open question regarding the effect of integration approximation, sample-flow attribution schemes, and data resolution on the overall outcome of the EMC.
-A sensitivity analysis comparing various solution schemes for the EMC is being compiled as part of a Technical Report in preparation.
+A sensitivity analysis comparing various solution schemes for the EMC is being compiled as part of a Journal Article in preparation.